epetrycka/ApacheBeam-learning/README.md

 Practice building and deploying scalable pipelines on Google Cloud Dataflow.

 ### TODO
-- Add metrics and monitoring (e.g., Stackdriver integration).
+- Add metrics and monitoring.

 - Visualize pipeline performance and outputs.

 - Expand streaming examples with side inputs / outputs.

 - Integrate with BigQuery for final sinks.

 - Add Terraform scripts for infrastructure provisioning.

 ### References